Inguro-OU/war-of-memes/README.md

 🔹**Foundation for fulfilling universal human needs**

 Trustworthy communication is more than just a set of skills.
-It’s the foundation of our happiness because it fulfills essential human needs, including:
+It’s the foundation of human happiness because it fulfills essential human needs, including:

 1. **Need for Belonging** – Feeling truly heard and understood.
 2. **Need for Respect** – Being valued for our ideas and contributions.